spapas/spapas.github.io/content/easy-immutable-objects.rst

 :category: javascript
 :slug: easy-immutable-objects
 :author: Serafeim Papastefanos
-:summary: How to install and use both Python 2.x and 3.x on Windows
+:summary: How to avoid mutations in your objects and a poor man's lens!
 :status: draft

 With the rise of Redux_ and other similar frameworks (e.g Hyperapp_) that